Brief · NFR-2026-05 · May 2026 Edition

 Bottom line: Sovereignty is not one cloud decision.
 It is a workload classification exercise.
 The question is not “where do we migrate?” but “which workloads need which level of protection — and what does not knowing cost us?”

-Preview — The Board Decision Matrix
+Preview — The Sovereignty Workload Matrix

 What the full edition contains